ZacharyBork/NectarGAN/docs/toolbox.md

 *Relevant sections:*
 [Experiment](/docs/toolbox/experiment.md) | [Dataset](/docs/toolbox/dataset.md) | [Training](/docs/toolbox/training.md) | [Testing](/docs/toolbox/testing.md) | [Review](/docs/toolbox/review.md) | [Utilities](/docs/toolbox/utilities.md) | [Settings](/docs/toolbox/settings.md) |

 ###### NOTE: There is currently no developer documentation related to the NectarGAN Toolbox.
 It will be added in a future update.
 If you are curious how something behaves or would like to alter the functionality of the interface, the Toolbox source can be found at [`nectargan.toolbox`](/nectargan/toolbox/), and is broken down into various submodules related to UI sections and/or functionality.
-Much of it is well-documented in-line and in method docstrings.
+Much of it is well documented in-line and in method docstrings.